epenchev/k3sync/README.md

-# pgxlite - Replicated sqlite for K8s and Edge.
+## pgxlite - High availability replicated sqlite for K8s and Edge.
 Create your own High Availability replicated sqlite ecosystem for K8s or Edge.
 Now you can run a High Availability K8s clusters consisting of only two nodes.